 Goat Cheese

-Goat cheese on board As a child, I wasn't even aware that goat cheese existed.
+As a child, I wasn't even aware that goat cheese existed.
 However, the regular varieties of cheddar and monterey jack cheese definitely topped my favorite foods list.

 I was often found snacking on a slice (ok, maybe a chunk) of cheddar cheese, along with apple slices--still one of my favorite combination snacks today.